Aston Martin DB7 Vantage V12 For Sale

 Then

 there is the DB7.
-It sits in its own category.

 The DB7 has a conventional steel monocoque body, with subframes